awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 **To manually switch to the role for the member account \(console\)**

-If you provide your users with a link formatted as shown in the preceding procedure, then they simply have to click the link\.
-They do not have to follow this procedure\.
+If you provide your users with a link formatted as shown in the preceding procedure, they simply have to click the link\.
+They don't have to follow this procedure\.

-1. Sign\-in to the AWS Management Console as the master account user who was granted permissions in the preceding procedure\.
+1. Sign in to the AWS Management Console as the master account user who was granted permissions in the preceding procedure\.
 For example, you can use the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the upper\-right corner, choose the link that contains your current sign\-in name, and then choose **Switch role**\.
+1. In the upper\-right corner, choose the link that contains your current sign\-in name and then choose **Switch role**\.

-1. Type the account ID number and role name that are provided by your administrator\.
+1. Type the account ID number and role name that your administrator provided\.

 1. For **Display Name**, type the text that you want to show on the navigation bar in the upper\-right corner in place of your user name while you are using the role\.
-You can optionally select a color\.
+You can optionally choose a color\.

 1. Choose **Switch Role**\.
 Now, all actions that you perform are done with the permissions granted to the role that you switched to\.
 You no longer have the permissions associated with your original IAM user until you switch back\.